einsteinliu/einsteinliu.github.io/_posts/2016-10-11-LSTM_Lecture-en.md

 Today he comes by Munich and gives a lecture in Fakultät Informatik.

-At first Hochreiter praised how hot is Deep Learning (to be referred as DL) around the world these days, especially LSTM, which is now used in the new version of google translate published a few days ago.
+At first, Hochreiter praised how hot is Deep Learning (to be referred as DL) around the world these days, especially LSTM, which is now used in the new version of google translate published a few days ago.
 The improvements DL made in the fields of vision and NLP are very impressive.

-Then he starts to tell the magic of DL, taking face recognition as an example, the so called CNN (Convolution Neuro Networks):
+Then he starts to tell the magic of DL, taking face recognition as an example, the so-called CNN (Convolution Neuro Networks):

 ![dl_faces]({{ site.url }}\images\machine_learning\dl_faces.jpg)

 <!-- more -->

-This is a commonly used case, input layer are pixels, the output of the first layer will be the edges and corners, the second layer will output some local structures such as nose, eyes and ears, the last layer will output a part of a whole face.
+This is a commonly used case, input layer is pixels, the output of the first layer will be the edges and corners, the second layer will output some local structures such as nose, eyes and ears, the last layer will output a part of a whole face.

 Then he explained a case which is not very commonly used: using DL to look for drugs.

 The first layer will output some chemical radicals, such as hydroxyl and carboxyl

-The second layer will output the interaction center
+The second layer will output the interaction centre

-The third layer will output pharmacophore, which is biological active and can then be used to design drugs.
+The third layer will output pharmacophore, which is biologically active and can then be used to design drugs.

 **The next topic is Vanishing Gradient Problem**

-In the back-propagation algorithm, we compute the gradient on each neuron and multiply them using the train rule, for the neighboring update value we have：
+In the back-propagation algorithm, we compute the gradient on each neurone and multiply them using the chain rule, for the neighbouring update value we have：